 Pedal across New York’s most famous bridge and take in views of skyscrapers across the East River on a fun bike tour.

-Connecting the vibrant borough of Brooklyn with Manhattan Island, the bridge offers an epic way to see the sights.
+Connecting the vibrant borough of Brooklyn with Manhattan Island, the bridge is one of the best places to visit in New York City and offers an epic way to see the sights.

 See if you can spot movie filming locations in Brooklyn Bridge Park and marvel at the engineering of the world’s first steel-wire suspension bridge.